 Motorcycle accidents are a leading cause of serious personal injuries in Arizona.
 The design of a motorcycle offers no protection for riders in accidents.
 Although a helmet can help protect a motorcyclist from head trauma, they are still prone to life-threatening injuries.
 When a distracted or negligent driver crashes into a motorcyclist, the injured victim has the right to file a claim.

 Motorcycle accident claims often require legal attention due to the serious nature of related injuries.
 Some of the most common injuries are traumatic brain injuries, spine injuries, paralysis, bone fractures, muscle injuries, and severe road rash.
-If you have serious injuries, an insurance company may downplay them to try to get you to settle for less than you require.
-Hiring a lawyer can enable you to negotiate a better settlement that matches your damages.
-If the insurance company will not offer a proper settlement, your lawyer can take the company to trial in Arizona instead.
+If you have serious injuries, insurance companies may downplay them to try to get you to settle for less than you require.
+Hiring a Phoenix motorcycle accident lawyer can enable you to negotiate a better settlement that matches your damages.
+If the insurance company will not offer a proper settlement for your motorcycle accident case, your lawyer can take the company to trial in Arizona instead.

 If something else caused your motorcycle accident, such as a road defect, a party other than the driver may be liable.
 The City of Phoenix is responsible for maintaining the integrity of its public roads and highways.
 If a pothole, uneven shoulder, dangerous construction zone, loose gravel, missing guardrail, obstructed sign or another road defect caused your accident, the city could be liable.
 The city may have to pay for your motorcycle accident if it reasonably should have discovered and remedied the defect before your wreck.

 Another common liable party in an Arizona motorcycle accident claim is a product manufacturer.
 The company that designed or produced your motorcycle may be to blame for an accident if it related to a defective part, such as bad brakes or a defective helmet.
-In a strict product liability claim, all your lawyer will need to establish is that the product was defective and caused your injuries.
+In a strict product liability claim, all your Phoenix motorcycle accident lawyer will need to establish is that the product was defective and caused your injuries.
 You will not need to prove negligence to obtain compensation.
-Discuss liability in more detail based on the facts of your claim during a free consultation at Gerber Injury Law.
+Discuss liability in more detail based on the facts of your claim during a free case evaluation at Gerber Injury Law.

 The damages a victim suffers in a motorcycle wreck can be significant depending on the facts of the case.
-Many motorcycle crashes are catastrophic, meaning they inflict injuries that will stay with a victim for a long time.
+Many crashes are catastrophic, meaning they inflict injuries that will stay with the victims for a long time.
 Examples of catastrophic injuries include brain damage, organ injuries and paralysis.
 In general, catastrophic injury claims are worth more in financial compensation than minor injury claims in Arizona.
 You could receive compensation for many different damages.

 In the confusing aftermath of a Phoenix motorcycle accident, take steps to protect your rights.
 Call the police from the scene of your crash.
 Take photographs of the damages.
 Go to a local hospital for immediate care.
-Then, call an attorney from Gerber Injury Law for legal advice.
+Then, call a motorcycle accident attorney from Gerber Injury Law for legal advice.
 We can guide you through the rest of the steps involved in the process of obtaining financial compensation.
-Talk to a lawyer today for more information.
+Talk to our accident lawyers today for more information.
 Call (623) 486-8300 24/7.